Municipal Election Documents

 A Returning Officer must make a declaration in front of the Municipal Electoral Officer (MEO) that they will faithfully and impartially perform their duties in the administration of the election (access the Returning Officer Declaration).

 Any election official that a Returning Officer (RO) appoints (Deputy Returning Officer, Election Clerk, Poll Clerk, or Information Officer) must make a declaration in front of the RO that they will faithfully and impartially perform their duties in the administration of the election (access the Election Official Declaration).

 Notice of Nominations

-The Municipal Elector Officer must publish the Notice of Nomination Proceedings (Election) on or before October 5th 2018 (July 13, 2018 for Resort Municipality) by:
+The Municipal Elector Officer must publish the Notice of Nomination Proceedings (Election) on or before the 5th Friday before the election or by-election by:

 - newspaper (Notice of Nomination Proceedings (Election) in Advertising Format) ,